 See the “How-to” Guide for Navigating to the Application

-Deadlines for submitting applications during the 2020-2021 Academic Year are as follows:
+Deadlines for submitting completed applications during the 2022-2023 Academic Year are as follows:

 Students not eligible to earn academic credit for their internship can still register their experience.
 This will ensure the experience is officially noted on your transcript and validated by the university.